-- Racial and ethnic segregation especially concentrated areas of poverty. - Gentrification and displacement of residents from their communities. - Access to communities with high quality schools, good jobs, and public transportation. - Access barriers for people with disabilities. - Zoning regulations that limit housing types. - Fair housing rights and enforcement. - Seniors, families with children, Housing Choice Voucher holders, and persons with disabilities face unique housing challenges.
+- Racial and ethnic segregation especially concentrated areas of poverty. - Gentrification and displacement of residents from their communities. - Access to communities with high quality schools, good jobs, and public transportation. - Access barriers for people with disabilities. - Zoning regulations that limit housing types. - Fair housing rights and enforcement.

-&lt;sup>7 Adopted by the Prince George's County Council on November 10, 2020 through Council Resolution CR-092-2020.
+&lt;sup>6 Adopted by the Prince George's County Council on November 10, 2020 through Council Resolution CR-092-2020.